BigSoftVideo/DOTE/colour-manager.md

 ### Colour Presets shared between _DOTE_ and _DOTEspace_

+_DOTEbase_ has a more sophisticated [Colour Swatch Manager](https://bigsoftvideo.github.io/DOTEbase/colour-manager.html) than available in _DOTE_.

 - Colours assigned in _DOTE_ are exportable and importable in _DOTEbase_.
-- Presets cannot be created in _DOTE_.
+- Presets, however, cannot be created in _DOTE_.
-- Presets assigned in _DOTEbase_ are usable but not editable in _DOTE_.
+- Presets can be assigned in _DOTEbase_ and are usable but not editable in _DOTE_.

-_DOTEbase_ has a more sophisticated [Colour Swatch Manager](https://bigsoftvideo.github.io/DOTEbase/colour-manager.html) than available in _DOTE_.